YemmyFolayan/clipnex-visual/README.md

-# Lumen5 Clone Project
+# Clipnex Visuals Clone Project

-Hello Everyone !🌏 We are Masaiians and we are presenting our project- clone of Lumen5, built during construct week.
+Hello Everyone !🌏 We are Masaiians and we are presenting our project- clone of Clipnex Visuals, built during construct week.

 ## Details : 🔭

-Lumen5 combines powerful A.I. with a simple drag-and-drop interface to help you create professional video content in minutes.
+Clipnex Visuals combines powerful A.I. with a simple drag-and-drop interface to help you create professional video content in minutes.

 ### original website link : https://lumen5.com/